janmeshjs/tanx_backend/README.md

-# Crypto Price Alert System
+# Tanxfi coin Price Alert System

-This project implements a Crypto Price Alert System that allows users to set alerts for specific cryptocurrencies and receive notifications when the target prices are reached.
+This project implements a Tanxfi coin Price Alert System that allows users to set alerts for specific cryptocurrencies and receive notifications when the target prices are reached.

 ## Setup and Run